 - Highly accessible and easy to use

-- Has a powerful mobile version
+- Has a powerful mobile version that allows you to edit from your iPhone or Android

 - Extended collection of animated titles and credits